Whitehill Chase Foundation

 - Charities local to the Bordon and Whitehill area of Hampshire

-- Organizations supporting people in genuine need
+- Organisations supporting people in genuine need

 - Projects where donations will be used for a specific purpose